 Using our newest addition to our suite, DB Compare, you can always make sure your test and production databases have the same structure.
 DB Compare not only checks to ensure that you have identical objects in both places, but makes it easy to execute the DDL statements to consolidate differences.

-KeepTool Enterprise new DB Compare prompts you to log in–twice.
-Then, without further prompting, it compares each of the two user’s objects to the other’s.
+KeepTool Enterprise new DB Compare tool prompts you to log in to each database.
+Thereafter, it compares one database schema with the other.

-The initial display clearly identifies items found in the second schema but not the first.
-These are labelled “added.”
-Items in the first but not the second are considered “removed.”
+Items found in the second schema only are labelled “added.”
+In contrast, items found in the first schema only are considered “removed.”

-The third category, as you might expect, is “changed”–objects present in both schemas with differences in their DDL.
+The third category “changed” are objects present in both schemas but having different structure.
 When you highlight one of these, the DDL for each is displayed side by side.

-Besides detailing the differences, a generated draft script helps you to consolidate both structures through a series of DROP and CREATE statements.
-For comparing a database that is not accessible through your company’s network use Reverse/DB to script the remote database and compare as a local copy.
+Besides detailing the differences, a generated draft script helps you to consolidate both structures.
+It contains a series of DROP and CREATE statements.
+For comparing a database that is not accessible through your company’s network use Reverse DB to script the remote database.
+After that, compare as a local copy.